 What cameras do you use?

 Developments in technology mean it’s no longer necessary to lug around a cumbersome video camera.
 In fact, to your guests, I’m likely to look like a photographer.
-I currently use two Panasonic Lumix GH4 cameras and a variety of lenses.
+I currently use three Panasonic Lumix cameras, the GH4, GH5 and GH5S with a variety of lenses.
 Using a DSLR for video gives a cinematic feel to the production and interchangeable lenses allow you to adapt your set-up to the surroundings.
 The small form factor allows me to be more discreet and at the same time create shots which were unthinkable with larger cameras.
-I also use an additional professional camcorder during the ceremony and speeches to capture an alternate angle of the occasion.

 Do I have to weaR A Microphone?

-Great quality audio is vital in video, usually a lapel microphone can be attached to a groom or celebrant during the ceremony and table microphones are provided for the speeches to capture crisp sound.
+Great quality audio is vital in video, usually a lapel microphone can be attached to a groom or celebrant during the ceremony and equally for the speeches to capture crisp sound.
 If there's a professional audio set up, I can often plug a recorder into the sound desk when available.